rifath95/LoRA-finetuning/README.md

 ---

-## 🔮 Future Improvements
+## Future Improvements

 - Larger and more diverse instruction dataset
 - Conversational fine-tuning (chat-style)
 - Apply LoRA to more components
 - Add evaluation benchmarks
 - Switch to subword tokenization

----

-## ⭐ Why This Project

-This project demonstrates:
-- Deep understanding of Transformer internals
-- Practical implementation of LoRA
-- End-to-end LLM training pipeline
-- Real behavior shift from pretraining → finetuning

----

-## 📬 Contact

-Open to discussions on:
-- AI / LLM engineering roles
-- Research collaborations
-- System design for large-scale models